PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/08a - This in JS.md

 What is *this* in Javascript?
 This references the object that is executing the current function.

-If the function is part of an object, then it's a method.
-Therefore, *this* references the object itself
+If the function is part of an object, then the function is a method.
+Therefore, *this* (inside the function)references the object itself.

 If the function isn't part of an object, then *this* references the global object, which is the *window* object in browsers, and *global* in Node.